vacp2p/rfc/content/docs/rfcs/17/README.md

 The `17/WAKU-RLN-RELAY` protocol is an extension of `11/WAKU-RELAY` which additionally provides spam-protection using [Rate Limiting Nullifiers (RLN)](/spec/32).

 The security objective is to contain spam activity in a GossipSub network by enforcing a global messaging rate to all the peers.
-Peers that violate the messaging rate are considered spammer, financially punished and removed from the system.
+Peers that violate the messaging rate are considered spammer and their message is considered as spam.
+Spammers are also financially punished and removed from the system.

 **Protocol identifier***: `/vac/waku/waku-rln-relay/2.0.0-alpha1`